Shopify/ruby-lsp/DESIGN_AND_ROADMAP.md

 ## Guessed types

-Guessed types is an experimental features where the Ruby LSP attempts to identify the type of a receiver based on its identifier name.
+Guessed types is an experimental feature where the Ruby LSP attempts to identify the type of a receiver based on its identifier name.
 For example:

 ```ruby